sematext/docs/docs/integration/kafka.md

 - Check the status of Kafka brokers for any broker failures or issues that may be causing partitions to become offline
 - Review the replication status and configuration of affected partitions to understand why they became offline.
 Determine if there are any replication issues or failures
 - If offline partitions are due to broker failures, try to recover or replace the failed brokers and make sure that partitions are redistributed and replicated properly
-- If offline partitions are due to disk failures or storage issues, address the underlying disk failures and mae sure that Kafka data directories are accessible and properly configured
+- If offline partitions are due to disk failures or storage issues, address the underlying disk failures and make sure that Kafka data directories are accessible and properly configured
 - Monitor the reassignment of offline partitions so that they are brought back online and replicated across available brokers effectively
 - Review data retention policies and disk space management to prevent future occurrences of offline partitions due to disk space issues